open-contracting/standard/docs/schema/identifiers.md

 A party's `id` is separate from its organization identifier and need only be unique within the scope of the contracting process to which it is a party.

-See the [full worked example](../guidance/map/organization_reference) for more information on organization references.
+See the [guidance](../guidance/map/organization_identifiers#Party-IDs) for more information on party IDs.

 ## Release ID